rkhilwani/predictionio-buildpack/README.md

 The events data can be stored in:

-* **PredictionIO Eventserver** backed by Heroku PostgreSQL
+* **PredictionIO event storage** backed by Heroku PostgreSQL
+  * compatible with this buildpack's [built-in Data Flow features](DATA.md) providing initial data load & sync automation
-  * directly compatible with most engine templates
+  * compatible with most engine templates; required by some
+  * supports RESTful ingestion & querying via PredictionIO's built-in Eventserver
 * **custom data store** such as Heroku Connect with PostgreSQL or RDD/DataFrames stored in HDFS
-  * requires a custom implementaion of `DataSource.scala`.
+  * requires a highly technical, custom implementation of `DataSource.scala`

 ## Limitations